stoyan-stoyanov/llmflows/docs/user_guide/Introduction.md

 ```

-There is a lot to unpack here, but after executing the flow, we have complete
+There is a lot to unpack here, but after finishing the flow, we have complete
 visibility of what happened at each flowstep.
 By having this information, we can answer
 questions such as:

-- When was a particular flowstep executed?
+- When was a particular flowstep run?
 - How much time did it take?
 - What were the input variables?
 - What was the prompt template?